saghar-b/Password-Generator-March-31/README.md

    ![The Password Generator application displays a red button to "Generate Password".](./Assets/password-generator.png)

-*  GitHub repository name:
+*  GitHub repository name: Password-Generator-March-31
 *  The URL to the website is: https://saghar-b.github.io/Password-Generator-March-31/
-*  The git hub URL is:
 *  The URL of the GitHub repository : https://github.com/saghar-b/Password-Generator-March-31